-Reels of white light LED strips can be picked up cheaply but they are unlikely to make you look good.
+Reels of white light LED strips can be picked up cheaply, but they are unlikely to make you look good.
 They would render colors properly, especially skin tones.
 Cheap LEDs will have a low Color Rendering Index (CRI).
-For a good light you need a CRI of at least 90+.
-Ideally you should buy LEDs with a CRI of 95+ or 97+.
+For a good light, you need a CRI of at least 90+.
+Ideally, you should buy LEDs with a CRI of 95+ or 97+.
 The thing is, the higher the CRI value, the higher the price.
-So the cost of your components for your DIY project are going to be higher than you thought.
+So, the cost of your components for your DIY project is going to be higher than you thought.

-If you’re going to use household LED bulbs set in a ring you’ll probably need about 12-16 bulbs.
-I did a search online and the cheapest options I could would mean spending about $30-$50.
-That doesn’t take into account getting the bulb holders, wiring, or any of the other hardware.
+If you’re going to use household LED bulbs set in a ring, you’ll probably need about 12-16 bulbs.
+I did a search online and the cheapest options would mean spending about $30-$50.
+That doesn’t consider getting the bulb holders, wiring, or any of the other hardware.

 Unless you’re a qualified electrician and have enclosed all the wiring, how safe will the light be?
 Also, professional lights are easy to mount on a stand and can be tilted to any angle securely and safely.
 A homemade ring light using a plywood mounting ring will be heavy and difficult to use in the same way as a professional light.

-All things considered, the DIY ring light option would not be my choice.
-The savings, if any, will be heavily outweighed by the time it’ll take to build and it won’t be as easy to use as a bought light.
+Honestly, the DIY ring light option would not be my choice.
+The savings, if any, will be heavily outweighed by the time it’ll take to build, and it won’t be as easy to use as a bought light.

 These days knowing how to create a good self-tape is an important part of any actor’s skillset.
 That’s because it’s not always possible to have a face-to-face audition.
 It could be because the people involved are already in production and too busy, or the job is going to be in the next few days, or the casting director or producer might want to consider actors from across the whole country, or even a few countries, without having to set up multiple auditions.
 This last point is important, with today’s technology and people’s willingness to use it, the world really can be your oyster!